mjordan/islandora_workbench/README.md

 A command-line tool that allows creation, updating, and deletion of Islandora content.
 Islandora Workbench communicates with Islandora via REST, so it can be run anywhere - it does not need to run on the Islandora server.

-An accompanying project, [Islandora Workbench Desktop](https://github.com/mjordan/islandora_workbench_desktop), adds a graphical user interface that will allow users who are not familiar or comfortable with the command link to use Workbench.
+A companion project, [Islandora Workbench Desktop](https://github.com/mjordan/islandora_workbench_desktop), adds a graphical user interface that enables users not familiar or comfortable with the command line to use Workbench.

 ## Requirements